FMecha/battlegear/docs/sidebs/sbs1_car.md

     <br>170PS/7800r.p.m.+α
     <br>16.0kg-m/7300r.p.m.+α
 * **Drivetrain:** FF
-* **Notes:**
+??? note "Notes"
-  * Color: Samba Green Pearl (not a Honda factory color for EG Civic, but was offered on the Del Sol; loose apparoximation)
-     * Color changed to Granada Black Pearl in *Side by Side 2* and to maroon loosely based on Milano Red in *Side by Side Special*.
+    * Color: Samba Green Pearl (not a Honda factory color for EG Civic, but was offered on the Del Sol; loose apparoximation.
+Color changed to Granada Black Pearl in *Side by Side 2* and to maroon loosely based on Milano Red in *Side by Side Special*.)

 # Mazda FC3S Savanna RX-7 ∞
 ![MAZDA FC3S SAVANNA RX-7 ∞](/images/cars/sbs1/sidebs_fc3s.png)